Dear Parent/Guardian and Pupil,

-It gives me a great deal of pleasure to be able to write to you as Principal and welcome you to Penwortham Priory Academy, I have always believed that there are few, if any jobs, that are more important or rewarding as teaching.
-To be the Headteacher of Priory, the Head of a group of highly creative professionals and equally creative and progressive young people is, for me, a great privilege.
+It gives me a great deal of pleasure to be able to write to you as Principal and welcome you to Penwortham Priory Academy.
+I have always believed that there are few, if any jobs, that are more important or rewarding as teaching.
+To be the Principal of Priory, leading a group of highly creative professionals and equally creative and progressive young people is, for me, a great privilege.

 I have a passion for Priory, a passion for the pupils who attend and a strong belief that Penwortham Priory Academy can, and does, make a positive difference to the lives of pupils, parents, staff and our local community.
 As Principal, one of my key roles is not only to provide stability and consolidation of all that is good about Priory, but to deliver the future direction of the school.
 It is my belief that this future direction should be based solely on the interests and needs of each individual pupil and the community in which they live.